When Is the Best Time

 Madeira is one of the most beautiful and fascinating places in Europe.
 IMO one of the 10 MUST-SEE places in the world.
 This island can even compete with Kauai, Hawaii.
 The north is lush green, the south sunny and dry, and the heart is mountainous.
 The sunrises and sunsets are breathtaking, all different.
 You never get bored here.
 The sea is crystal blue and clear.
 The residents are lovely and attentive, and life is affordable in Madeira.
 We spent more than a month on this exceptional island, and even this was not enough.

 Madeira is a popular destination for holidaymakers, with an estimated 1.5 million visitors annually.
 The driest season is the busiest season, from May to September.
 Read my full guide and get every question answered for Madeira.
 Find the best Instagram Spots, Levada Hikes, Beaches, and Natural Pools.
-A table of content is added to easily find what you are looking for.
-All pictures in this guide were taken by me.
+A Table of Content is added below to easily find what you are looking for.
+I took all pictures of this Madeira Guide.
+If you wish to use any please, contact me.

 Madeira Weather and Crowds